chriswilty/apigw-fargate-stacks/cloud/README.md

 ### Synth

 Synthesizes the CloudFormation templates for the desired CDK application.
-The templates and asset definition are written to `cdk.out/` directory
+The templates and asset definitions are written to `cdk.out/` directory.

 - `npm run synth:http` generates the HTTP API Gateway stacks
 - `npm run synth:rest` generates the REST API Gateway stacks

 ### Deploy

+Deploying the stacks takes a while, so be patient.
+Command-line output is verbose enough that you can see how far you've come ⏳

 - `npm run deploy` deploys your AWS resources - make a note of the `APIGWURL` output, needed for deploying the UI...
 - `API_URL=(insert APIGWURL here) npm run deploy:ui` deploys the UI bundle to the host bucket; only needed after first stack deployment, or when you make changes to the UI code

 ### Clean up